DanielFGray/boil/README.md

 echo "default_dir $HOME/build" > conf        # where to boil every new project
 echo 'git init' > all                        # this happens for every project

-mkdir js
+Mkdir js
 echo 'npm init -y' > js/all                  # this happens for every javascript project echo 'npm i -S react react-dom' > js/react   # this happens for every react project
 ```

 ---

 Multiple templates can also be specified.
-For example, `boil newreact js/react js/eslint` would then look for the following files in `~/.config/boiler`:
+For example, `boil newreact js/react js/lint/react` would look for the following files in `~/.config/boiler`:

     all
     js/all
     js/react
     js/react/all
     js/react/react
-    js/eslint
+    js/lint/all
-    js/eslint/all
+    js/lint/react/all
-    js/eslint/eslint
+    js/lint/react/react

 ## More advanced configuration